Alirezanltv/face-manipulation/README.md

 # face-manipulation
-we've shrinked the nose and changed the left eyelidthe .
+I've shrinked the nose and changed the left eyelidthe .

 <p>